tefra/xsdata/docs/xml.rst

 .. literalinclude:: examples/xml_parser_alternative_handler.py

-:class:`~xsdata.formats.dataclass.parsers.handlers.LxmlEventHandler`

-It's based on `lxml.etree.iterparse` incremental parser and offers the best balance between features and performance.
-If the xinclude parser config is enabled the handler will parse the whole tree and then use `iterwalk` to feed the main parser with element events.

-:class:`~xsdata.formats.dataclass.parsers.handlers.LxmlSaxHandler`

-It's based on the lxml target parser interface. `xinclude` statements are not supported and is quite slower than the iterparse implementation.

-:class:`~xsdata.formats.dataclass.parsers.handlers.XmlEventHandler`

-It's based on the native python xml.etree.ElementTree.interparse incremental parser.
-`xinclude` statements are not supported and it doesn't support the newly allowed characters in XML 1.1.
-Despite it's drawbacks in some cases it's slightly faster than the lxml iterparse implementation.

-:class:`~xsdata.formats.dataclass.parsers.handlers.XmlSaxHandler`

-It's based on the native python xml.sax.ContentHandler and doesn't support `xinclude` statements and is a lot slower than the iterparse implementation.

 .. hint::

-    Why keep them all?
-The hard part was the decouple of the parser from a specific implementation.
-The handlers are quite simple and very easy to test.

-    It's also recommended to give all of them a try, based on your use case you might get different results.
+    It's recommended to give all of them a try, based on your use case you might get different results.

-    You can also extend one of them if you want to do any optimization like skipping irrelevant events earlier than the binding process when it's instructed to skip unknown properties.
+    You can also extend one of them if you want to do any optimizations or customize the default behaviour.

+API: :ref:`Reference <Xml Handlers>`

 Serializing XML